otissv/remodule/README.md

 ![logo](images/remodule.png)

-Remodule works the same as [Redux](http://redux.js.org/) but removes the tedious task of organizing, splitting and collating files.
+Remodule works the same as [Redux](http://redux.js.org/) but removes the tedious tasks of organizing, splitting and collating files.
+Also does away with the need for constants.

 ## Installation
 npm install remodule